Skip to main content

 • Find applications taking advantage of the AFCP or Track 1 programs.

-Juristat Tip: Keep tabs on emerging tech by saving keyword searches.
-For example, search for blockchain OR "distributed ledger" and then save your search to re-run at any time to stay up to date.
+Juristat Tip: Stay up to date on emerging tech by saving keyword searches.
+For example, search for blockchain OR "distributed ledger" and then save your search to re-run at any time.

 Rejection Searching